mh31-priyanshu/tailwindcss-vue-template/README.md

 # tailwindcss-vue-template

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite and TailwindCSS as a PostCss framework.

 ## Recommended IDE Setup